acsicuib/MARIO/README.md

 - Action: nop - do nothing
 - Action: suicide(Si) - undeploy the service instance
-- Action: migrate(Si,[M]) - migrate the service in a specific list of nodes
+- Action: migrate(Si,M) - migrate the service in a specific node
 - Action: replicate(Si,[M]) - deploy more service in a specific list of nodes

 # Definition of a scenario